Lila's Clause

 d) Prioritise offsetting projects that remove emissions (rather than avoid or reduce others’ emissions and aim to remove carbon from the atmosphere through long lived storage with low risk of reversal over millennia).

-e) Consider the implications of including the implications of offsets purchased by the company on a just transition, global equity and wider social and ecological goals.
+e) Consider the implications of including the implications of offsets purchased by the Company on a just transition, global equity and wider social and ecological goals.

 Additional resources: